 As with any chronic illness, spondylitis treatment focuses on treating symptoms and mitigating their effects on the patient’s day-to-day life.
-Spondylitis is a form of spondyloarthropathy – or spinal osteoarthritis.
+Spondylitis is a form of spondyloarthropathy.
 In general, all forms of spondyloarthropathy are chronic, life-long diseases; they can be treated, but not cured.
 When the inflammation of spondylitis begins to cause spinal fusion or immobilization, surgical intervention may be required.
 However, in the early stages of the condition there are many different spondylitis treatment methods that may be considered to improve flexibility within the spine and alleviate back pain.

 What is spondylitis?

 Spondylitis, also known as ankylosing spondylitis, is a type of arthritis that affects the spinal vertebrae, sacroiliac joints and other joints and bones in the body.
 Most often, it is characterized by chronic inflammation in the sacroiliac joints, which is the area where the hip bones meet the sacrum in the lower back.
 One of the most troubling aspects of spondylitis is that it can cause the spontaneous fusion of the vertebral bones.
 Without proper spondylitis treatment, this chronic inflammatory disease can greatly impact an individual’s quality of life.